ShivanshSrivastava1/Sudoku/README.md

 ```

 ## Game Rules
 Each of the nine boxes has to contain all the numbers 1-9 within its squares.
-Each number can only appear once in a row, column or box.
+Each number can only appear once in a row, column, or box.

 ## Usage